 Father Rupert Allen - Roman Catholic Chaplain

-Rupert is a priest of the Catholic Diocese of Clifton.
+Father Rupert is a priest of the Catholic Diocese of Clifton.
 He lives and works at the Catholic Chaplaincy at 103 Queens Road and is also priest-in-charge of Holy Cross Parish in Bedminster.
 Rupert was born in Bristol and went on to study theology at Oxford.
 He trained for the priesthood in London and Leuven and after ordination worked in Brussels before returning to England and to Bristol.
 He has also worked in prison and hospital chaplaincy.
-At the moment he is working on an MPhil in French Ecclesiastical History.
-In his free time Rupert enjoys travelling, literature and independent cinema.
+In his free time, Rupert enjoys travelling, literature and independent cinema.

 Father Giurgios El Macary - Coptic Orthodox Local Faith Contact